Shyamalp16/CloudGaming/README.md

 8. Once they have exchanged the offer/answer and enough ICE candidates, a direct **P2P connection** is established between the Client and Host.
 9. The **Host** begins capturing, encoding, and streaming H.264 video frames directly to the **Client**.
 10. The **Client** begins receiving the video stream and sending user input back to the Host.
 The Signaling Server is no longer needed for this session.

+## Peer Disconnection Handling

+The system now properly handles peer disconnection.
+When a client closes their browser or the connection is otherwise interrupted, the following occurs:

+1. The **Signaling Server** detects the closed WebSocket connection.
+2. It sends a `peer-disconnected` message to the other peer in the room (the **Host**).
+3. The **Host** receives this message and initiates a graceful shutdown, closing the PeerConnection, stopping the capture and encoding threads, and releasing all resources.
+4. On the **Client** side, if the connection is lost, it will display a "Connection Lost" message and attempt to reconnect.
+If the host disconnects, the client will be notified and will not attempt to reconnect.